 Instructions: Visit History in Our Backyard at chs.org/historyinourbackyard and find the pins/locations listed below.
-Choose two or three pins/locations to explore.
+Explore all five pins/locations.
 Read about the mills at those locations, look at the images, and read the Curious Questions & Connections.
 Then answer the questions below.